adielBm/math-archive/Linear Algebra/Matrices.md

 ## Characteristic polynomial
 $$p(t)_{A}=\det \left( t I -A \right)$$ **Properties:**
-- The characteristic polynomial is a monic polynomial of degree
+- The characteristic polynomial is a monic polynomial of degree $n$
 - (q11.5.4) The **coefficient of** $t^{n}$ is $1$
 - (q11.4.6) The **coefficient of** $t^{n-1}$ equals $\text{tr}(-A)=-\text{tr}(A)$
 - (q11.4.7) The **free coefficient** equals $\det(-A) =(-1)^n\det{(A)}$